 English for Speakers of Other Languages

 English for Speakers of Other Languages (ESOL) classes are designed to provide English language training for speakers of other languages for life and work skills and basic education study.
-They also focus on helping students create educational plans, search for employment, obtain a better job and become better citizens.
+They also focus on helping students create educational plans, search for employment, obtain a better job, and become engaged and informed citizens.

 Students apply for ESOL classes by contacting one of the ESOL Student Services representatives on the campus of their choice:

 - Altamonte Springs Campus: 407.404.6002

 - U.S. citizens, U.S. permanent residents, refugees or holders of other qualifying immigration documentation.

 All qualifying students pay a $30 state-mandated fee upon initial registration in any semester.

 For more information on ESOL, please visit the Center for English Language Studies webpage.